 Good to know:

-When you're using Windows Media Player and Remote Audio & Video Extensions (RAVE) enabled inside a session, a black screen might display if you right-click on the video content and select Always show Now Playing on top.
+When you're using Windows Media Player and Remote Audio & Video Extensions (RAVE) enabled inside a session, a black screen might appear.
+This black screen might appear if you right-click on the video content and select Always show Now Playing on top.

 When accessing hosted applications or desktops, network interruption might occur.
 To experience a smoother reconnection, we offer auto client reconnect and session reliability.
 In a default configuration, session reliability starts and then auto client reconnect follows.